-2.3 The NP proposes 4 small housing allocations and designates 7 local green spaces.
+- 2.3 The NP proposes 5 small housing allocations and designates 6 local green spaces.
 It seeks to protect and enhance community facilities, listed buildings and positive buildings.
-It recognises 4 character areas highlighting their key features and attributes to guide the design of new development in the area.
+It recognises local character areas highlighting their key features and attributes to guide the design of new development in the area.
 Existing constraints/designations in the SNP area include:

+- 3 listed buildings; and

+- Settlement gap.